gwbres/adi-ad9548/README.md

 ## Profile

-AD9547,48 supports up to 8 profiles.
+AD9548 supports up to 8 internal profiles.
 A profile comprises:

 * the expected input period